hasanyurdakul/hasanyurdakul/README.md

 <p>
 I'm 26 years old and reside in Istanbul.
 I'm currently attending a Full Stack Web Development bootcamp provided by Bahçeşehir University Wissen Akademie.
-I enjoy learning new technologies and integrating them into my projects if they are suitable.
+I enjoy learning new technologies and integrating them into my projects if they are suitable...
 </p>